xapian/xapian-gsoc-proposal/proposal.rst

 	Although the libarchive would be able to read the AbiWord files, the extent of AbiWord is large.
 Hence, I would like to implement the library libabw in case the library crashes.
 This week can be devoted to it.
 Testing and documentation all along.

 * Week 8 from July 15th-July 21st
 	Implementing other libraries which are available after discussing with mentors.
-The overall number of libraries to be implemented can be less than the available but I think we could focus on the file formats which are used more than others such that the overall indexing speed can be reduced by a noticeable amount.
+The overall number of libraries to be implemented can be less than the available but I think we could focus on the file formats which are used more than others.

 					 ----- Phase 2 Evaluation -----